-5 of the Best Brushes for Watercolor Right Now | Architect's Collection - Architecture Lab
+5 Of The Best Brushes For Watercolor Right Now | Architect's Collection - Architecture Lab

 Quite fortunately, the makers decided to go for triangle matte wood for the material chosen for the handles.
 This provides excellent grip and no breakage of material as well.

 We didn’t notice any chips or deformities in the material handle when we unpacked the brushes.
-These brushes are well suited for acrylic paints and watercolor alike.
+These brushes are well suited for acrylic paints and watercolors alike.

 One thing we didn’t like was the sizes available in the packaging.
 Most brushes had little difference between each other.